Dhana-Conexxia/Novated-Leasing/contributing.md

 Appian Selenium API requires a minimum of Java 11 and can be built with `./gradlew build`

-While Java 11 is the minimum version supported, we aim to retain compatability with newer Java versions as well.
+While Java 11 is the minimum version supported, we aim to retain compatibility with newer Java versions as well.
 An automated check will run for all MRs to ensure any changes compile with future Java versions.

 ## Running the Tests